Treatment & Management of Liver Cancer

 Checkpoint Inhibitor Immunotherapy

 Checkpoint inhibitors are a novel precision cancer immunotherapy that helps to restore the body’s immune system in fighting cancer by releasing checkpoints that cancer uses to shut down the immune system.
 PD-1 and PD -L1 are proteins that inhibit certain immune responses, allowing cancer cells to evade an attack by the body’s immune cells.
 Checkpoint inhibitor drugs that block the PD-1 pathway enhance the ability of the immune system to fight cancer.
 By blocking the binding of the PD-L1 ligand these drugs restore an immune cells’ ability to recognize and fight the liver cancer cells.
-A diagnostic test to measure the level of PD-L1 is available.
+There are several checkpoint inhibitors available and when used alone to treat HCC are unimpressive but when used in combination have become a new standard of care.

 - Keytruda® (pembrolizumab)